alyoshenka/dibiasky/src/pages/About.md

 - [AWS Code](https://gist.github.com/alyoshenka/eefe9ad7b53b275c895f0dbe696694ec): Authentication, message routing logic, scheduled operation storage

 ### Architecture

 ![arch_overall](https://github.com/alyoshenka/dibiasky/assets/38815390/2add908d-63f5-4dcf-bdc4-7d52becdc090)

+High-level component overview

 ![arch_neoneop](https://github.com/alyoshenka/dibiasky/assets/38815390/58e480f9-7149-426f-91dd-30c25cb76de6)

+The web application utilizes AWS Amplify’s PubSub capabilities to send messages to the cloud, which are then routed to various AWS services using Lambda Functions

 ![arch_cloudneo](https://github.com/alyoshenka/dibiasky/assets/38815390/c2706b86-cd3d-4270-8267-7d933960745f)

+The local device, be that a laptop or Raspberry Pi, utilizes the AWS IoT Core SDK to communicate with the cloud

 ![arch_webcloud](https://github.com/alyoshenka/dibiasky/assets/38815390/d881cfd1-49da-4bc4-85b0-631450e2e73e)

+That local device then utilizes our Neopolitan library to display messages, dispatching to the LED board or a graphical representation based on its operating system

 ### No but really, *how does it work*?